 Studies say friends make us healthier, happier, and less stressed.
 But in a recent article, author Richard Ford said he was “suspicious” of people with lots of friends.
 Are they overrated?

 Owen was raised as an evangelical Anglican by his devout mother, and his poems are filled with Biblical allusions.
 However, his works express profound disillusionment with organised religion, which advocated for Britain to join the war.
-In Anthem for Doomed Youth, Owen describes the rituals of the church as being cold comfort to the men on the battlefield, or for the people who loved them back at home.
+In Anthem for Doomed Youth, Owen describes the rituals of the church as being cold comfort to men on the battlefield, or to the people who loved them back at home.

 ‘No resurrection’, say one in four Christians